Yuriheizou/Yuriheizou/README.md

   <div align='left'>

-> Github may still be a wip, as well as strawpage, if you see, don't be afraid to ask if you want to know more!
+> Github may still be a wip, as well as strawpage, if you see me, don't be afraid to ask if you want to know more!
-> I def need to fix the images..!

 <div align='center'>